Work With Us

 TIE cannot sponsor visa applications.

-You must be eligible to work in the country where the TIE summer school is based.
+You must be eligible to work in the country where the TIE summer camp is based.

 I am an EU Citizen, am I still legally entitled to work in the UK after Brexit?

 An EU/EEA passport or national identity card alone is no longer valid proof of someone’s right to work in the UK, you need to have either pre-settled or settled status or a Frontier Work Permit.
-The UK government offers a youth mobility scheme.
-It is up to the applicant to apply for this.
+The UK government offers a youth mobility scheme to a limited number of countries

 What is a DBS check?